 Well, for me, it depends.
 My first preference would be any other latest search result instead of last year’s result.
 And, if I am not wrong, most of us will do the same.

-People tend to give less importance to the older information instead of new information.
+People tend to give less importance to older information instead of new information.

 So, next year, I have to update the post title manually to stay in the race.
 Right??

-Hence, here I am sharing How to Auto Add Dynamic Year in WordPress Post Titles.
+Hence, here I am sharing How to Auto Add Dynamic Year in WordPress post title using the WordPress post title shortcode method.
+These steps will help you to change WordPress page title dynamically.

 - First, you need to Activate shortcode for Post Title in WordPress,